EthAnHoangg/uniapp/README.md

 ## Development Notes

-- Built using Python 3.7+ standard library
+- Built using Python 3.12+ standard library
+- Package management with uv
 - GUI implemented with tkinter
 - Object-oriented design with clear separation of concerns
 - Comprehensive error handling and user feedback